-At the conclusion of discussions, SCDOT may either, 1) proceed with award of the contract to the selected Proposer based on the highest Weighted Criteria Score; 2) issue a Request for Best and Final Offers; or 3) cancel the procurement.
+At the conclusion of discussions, SCDOT may either, 1) proceed with award of the contract to the selected Proposer based on the lowest Total Cost to Complete; 2) issue a Request for Best and Final Offers; or 3) cancel the procurement.

-5.9 Best and Final Offer
+5.10 Best and Final Offer

 At the conclusion of discussions, if SCDOT determines that Proposal revisions are warranted, SCDOT may issue a Request for Best and Final Offer (BAFO).
-If necessary, SCDOT may also revise the RFP to provide clarifications related to the Request for BAFO.
+Regardless of the length or number of discussions, there will be only one request for a BAFO.
+If necessary, SCDOT may also issue an addendum to revise the RFP to allow revisions to clarify and document understandings reached during discussions.
 The Request for BAFO will include instructions for preparing and submitting the BAFO and will include a new Milestone Schedule.
-If only Cost Proposal revisions are warranted, Proposers will revise and resubmit, and SCDOT will analyze the proposals as outlined in Section 5.6.
+Proposers submitting a BAFO will not be requested to re-submit any documents which are unchanged from their initial proposals.
+Proposers should provide necessary changes to individual paragraphs, as briefly as possible, together with a table of contents, which clarifies where within the initial proposal the additional information or changed documents would be placed.
+Proposal revisions shall include a BAFO Acknowledgement Form that acknowledges receiving all RFP amendments, if applicable.
+If only Cost Proposal revisions are requested, Proposers will revise and resubmit the Cost Proposal, and SCDOT will analyze the Cost Proposals as outlined in Section 5.6.
 If Technical Proposal revisions are warranted, Proposers will revise and resubmit, and the procurement process will return to Section 5.
-Only one Request for BAFO can be issued for this RFP.
+A new bid bond shall be submitted only if the final proposal revisions to the Proposer's Cost Proposal are greater than its initial Cost Proposal.

-5.10 Protest
+5.11 Protest

-5.10.1 Grounds for Protest
+5.11.1 Grounds for Protest